Making soap from scratch is fun and amazing but there is also a serious side to it.

 - Always test soap before selling or giving it away.

+Here is a list of suggested equipment.
 Equipment used for soap making should not be used for food.
 Lye and fragrance can stay in cracks even after washing.

 - Heat Safe Glass, Plastic or Stainless Steel Containers.